-1.1 Manage stocks for optimum yield and build climate and economic resilience in U.S. seafood and fishing sectors
+Manage stocks for optimum yield and build climate and economic resilience in U.S. seafood and fishing sectors

+- Manage stocks sustainably, work to prevent overfishing, and increase harvesting and marketing opportunities in the United States and abroad where international agreements govern resource utilization.

+- Collaborate with the Pacific

+Fishery Management Council,

+international regional fisheries

+management organizations,

-- Manage stocks sustainably, work to prevent overfishing, and increase the use of legally caught fish both in the United States and abroad where international agreements govern resource utilization. - Collaborate with the Pacific Fishery Management Council, international regional fisheries management organizations, states, and conservation groups to promote sustainable commercial and recreational fishing. - Conduct and enhance stock assessments, models, and management strategy evaluations, including incorporating select biological data, ecosystem drivers, and socioeconomic information, where possible.
+states, and conservation groups to

+- promote sustainable commercial and recreational fishing. - Conduct and enhance stock assessments, models, and management strategy evaluations, including incorporating select biological data, ecosystem drivers, and socioeconomic information, where possible. - Support the development of innovative gear types to improve economic viability and minimize bycatch. - Maximize the value of data collection efforts by strengthening collaborations and improving methods to

+- enhance West Coast surveys, including evaluating options to execute surveys in poorly sampled areas.

+- Develop and maintain

+economic and sociocultural

+data collection, analysis, and

+research programs to inform

+management decisions and

+amplify resource value in

+commercial and recreational

+fisheries, and understand

+human-ecosystem interactions.

-- Support the development of innovative gear types to improve economic viability and minimize bycatch. - Maximize the value of data collection efforts by strengthening collaborations and improving methods to enhance west coast surveys, including evaluating options to execute surveys in poorly sampled areas. - Develop and maintain economic and sociocultural data collection, analysis, and research programs to inform management decisions and amplify resource value in commercial and recreational fisheries, and understand human-ecosystem interactions. - Provide leadership on conservation of salmon and steelhead and related hatchery science throughout the Columbia River Basin under the Mitchell Act. - Support responsible aquaculture development on the West Coast; work with agency partners to streamline permitting processes; advance development of the Southern California Aquaculture Opportunity Area; and promote research and technology to understand the ecological interactions of aquaculture operations as outlined in the NWFSC Aquaculture Strategic Plan. - Participate with international groups-such as the Inter-American Tropical Tuna Commission, Pacific Salmon Commission, International Pacific Halibut Commission, Pacific Whiting Joint Management Committee, and Commission for the Conservation of Antarctic Marine Living Resources-to advance science and promote management that supports fair trade and sustainable utilization of seafood products.
+- Provide leadership on conservation of salmon and steelhead and related hatchery science throughout the Columbia

+- River Basin under the Mitchell Act.

+- Support responsible aquaculture development on the West Coast; work with agency partners to streamline permitting processes; advance development of the Southern California Aquaculture Opportunity Areas; and promote research and technology to understand the ecological interactions of aquaculture operations as outlined in the Northwest Fisheries Science Center Aquaculture Strategic Plan.

+- Participate with international groups-such as the Inter-American Tropical Tuna

+Commission, Pacific Salmon

+Commission, International

+Pacific Halibut Commission,

+Pacific Whiting Joint

+Management Committee,

+and Commission for the

+Conservation of Antarctic

+Marine Living Resources-to

+advance science and promote

+management that supports fair

+trade and sustainable utilization

+of seafood products.

-1.2 Advance climate science and ecosystem-based fishery management (EBFM) to increase the sustainability of marine fisheries
+Advance climate science and ecosystem-based fishery management (EBFM) to increase the sustainability of marine fisheries

-- Support ecosystem-based fisheries management techniques including, but not limited to, retrospective analysis, and management strategy evaluations (e.g., scenario planning) to support management and maintain economic viability of fisheries in the face of a changing climate. - Investigate how climate change and human activities will affect fisheries and ecosystems along the West Coast and internationally, including Antarctica.
-Develop models, forecasts, and other decision support tools to inform fishery management decisions. - Advance regional implementation of NOAA's Climate and Ecosystems Fisheries Initiative (CEFI) to account for climate variability. - Provide coordination and technical assistance to support responsible offshore wind development and minimize impacts on critical habitats, protected resources, and fishing opportunities. - Support sustainable fishing opportunities and aquaculture development by using an ecosystembased fisheries management approach, which considers the impacts of activities on protected species and their habitats.
+- Support EBFM techniques including retrospective analysis and management strategy evaluations (e.g., scenario planning) to support management and maintain economic viability of fisheries in the face of a changing climate. - Investigate how climate change and human activities will affect fisheries and ecosystems along the West Coast

+- and internationally, including Antarctica.
+Develop models, forecasts, and other decision support tools to inform fishery management decisions. - Advance regional implementation of NOAA's Climate and Ecosystems Fisheries Initiative (CEFI) to account for climate variability. - Provide coordination and technical assistance to support responsible offshore wind development and minimize impacts on critical habitats, protected resources, and fishing opportunities. - Support sustainable fishing opportunities and aquaculture development by using an EBFM approach, which considers the impacts of activities on protected species and their habitats.

-1.3 Mitigate and adapt to climate-driven changes in fisheries habitat
+Mitigate and adapt to climatedriven changes in fisheries habitat

-Protect and restore essential fish habitat (EFH), and engage in community-based habitat restoration efforts to advance productive fisheries on the West Coast (e.g., Fir Island Farm Tidal Restoration in Puget Sound, Washington; Southern Flow Corridor Landowner Preferred Alternative in Tillamook Bay, Oregon).

-- Support Washington, Oregon, Idaho, and Montana in their development of the Integration and Strategies Group of regional sovereigns and stakeholders to implement the Columbia Basin Partnership Phase II report. - Capitalize on BIL and IRA funds to improve fish passage, restore coastal ecosystems, and enhance resilience of underserved communities. - Partner with the Pacific Fishery Management Council to improve the climate resilience of federal fisheries.
-Support its initiative to incorporate climate and ecosystem information into the Council's harvest-setting and fisheries management processes. - Execute a new Regional Implementation Plan in response to the revised National Saltwater Recreational Fisheries Policy.
+- Protect and restore essential fish habitat (EFH), and engage in community-based habitat restoration efforts to advance productive fisheries on the West Coast (e.g., Fir Island Farm Tidal Restoration in Puget Sound, Washington; Southern Flow Corridor Landowner Preferred Alternative in Tillamook Bay, Oregon). - Support Washington, Oregon, Idaho, and Montana in their development of the Integration and Strategies Group of regional sovereigns and stakeholders to implement the Columbia Basin Partnership Phase II report. - Capitalize on Bipartisan Infrastructure Law and Inflation Reduction Act funds

+- to improve fish passage, restore coastal ecosystems, and enhance resilience of tribes and underserved communities.

+- Partner with the Pacific Fishery

+Management Council to improve

+the climate resilience of federal

+fisheries.
+Support its initiative

+to incorporate climate and

+ecosystem information into the

+Council's harvest-setting and

+fisheries management processes.

+- Execute a new Regional Implementation Plan in response to the revised National Saltwater Recreational Fisheries Policy.

-1.4 Diversify our data collection technologies and expand/modernize data products and services
+Diversify our data collection technologies and expand/ modernize data products and services